Perceived Value

 Social value is a product’s ability to increase the customer’s social standing.
 This may be as an object of prestige, or as something that allows customers to connect with others more easily.
 For example, a high-end smartphone has high social value because it’s a prestige item that allows customers to become part of a more exclusive social group.

 Psychological value refers to a product’s ability to influence the customer’s emotions.
-This may be making the customer feel more confident, happier or even allowing them to express themselves better.
+This may be making the customer feel more confident, and happier or even allow them to express themselves better.
 Psychological value can be hard to pinpoint, but it plays an important role in many purchases.

 Perceived value plays a big role in marketing.
-Brands differentiate their products and marketing campaigns to increase the value of their products in the eyes of their customers.
+How brands differentiate their products and marketing campaigns influences the value of their products in the eyes of their customers.
 This may be in relation to any of the four overarching types of value mentioned above.

 When brands alter their products in an attempt to change their perceived value, they create ‘utility’.
 There are five different types of utility that brands aim to develop in their products:

-• Possession utility.
-Possession utility refers to the ease of purchase or the ability to possess for a product.
-For example, this may be an easier application process or friendlier repayment terms for high value products.
+Possession utility.
+Possession utility refers to the ease of purchase or the ability to possess a product.
+For example, this may be an easier application process or friendlier repayment terms for high-value products.

 Market and audience research is important for brands looking to increase the value of their products for specific customer groups.
 Not all customers will respond to the same utility offerings.